home | what's new | other sitescontact | about

 It is difficult to objectively evaluate any individual, but this priest just might have been the most evil person, in terms of dark spirit, that I would encounter in my lifetime.

 He was not accustomed to anyone disagreeing with him.
 Breathing out threatenings and slaughter, he attempted to belittle me with all manner of insult.
 I began to boil and inwardly rage as never before in my short time on this planet.
-Truly Nazi-like, with great pompous demeanor, he chided me for even daring to think for myself – as, who was I, no-account person to be sure, to doubt the ancient wisdom of Holy Mother Church?
+Truly Nazi-like, with great pompous demeanor, he chided me for even daring to think for myself – as, who was I, no-account person, to doubt the ancient wisdom of Holy Mother Church?

 I quickly shut down, realizing the futility of any attempt toward rational discussion.
 At age 17 I was not an expert in biblical studies or church history, but one thing I knew for sure – this man was lying to me, just an imposter to spirituality, with no more authority to speak to me on matters of God than a nearby alley-cat; my apologies to alley-cats.

-As he continued his venomous diatribe, I silently conferred with myself in the quiet of my own mind, promising – vowing with blood - that, I would devote myself to becoming a man of knowledge; I would get the facts, I would learn more about these subjects than almost anyone in the world; but, most of all, I solemnly affirmed with myself as witness, that, as long as I lived, no one would ever again be allowed to rail against me, as this arrogant Nazi before me.
+As he continued his venomous diatribe, I silently conferred with myself in the quiet of my own mind, promising – vowing with blood - that, I would devote myself to becoming a man of knowledge; I would learn more about these subjects than almost anyone in the world; but, most of all, I solemnly affirmed, with myself as witness, that, as long as I lived, no one would ever again be allowed to rail against me, as this arrogant Nazi before me.

-Editor’s note: When a pastor friend of mine read the above account of my confrontation, he said that something similar had happened to a relative, his father, I believe it was.
+Editor’s note: When a pastor friend of mine read the above account of my confrontation, he said that something similar had happened to his father.
 In this instance, the BlackRobe became so furious that he “laid hands” on the young man.
-I began to laugh at the usage of this term, and my friend clarified that this was no “laying on of hands” as a church doctrine but an actual lunging for the "heretic's" throat!!
-Wow, how terrible!!
+I began to laugh at the usage of this term, and my friend clarified that this was no “laying on of hands” as a church doctrine but an actual lunging for the "heretic's" throat!
 But, as we know, this is the way it’s been for thousands of years: If you disagreed with the local religious chieftain, and if no rule of law intervened to protect you, then you’d probably be killed for daring to think a contrary thought.
-Note too, the report on “the 500” page: During a psychic reading, with helpers on the other side, an RCC BlackRobe, over there, interrupted the proceedings and grabbed the stenographer’s papers, on this side of life, and threw them against the wall; additionally, insults and vilifications were also delivered.
+Note too, the report on “the 500” page: During a psychic reading, with helpers on the other side, an RCC BlackRobe, over there, interrupted the proceedings and grabbed the stenographer’s papers, on this side of life, and threw them against the wall; along with insults and vilifications.
 We know that, eventually, most everyone will achieve a good frame of mind, but, at the present time, some of these thwarted religious petty tyrants, having long enjoyed a monopoly on “teaching the truth,” represent some of the most evil persons in the world, and in the next one, too.

 anger as level of consciousness